alejfxguti/Heart_Disease_Mortality_by_State/README.md

 ### Do states with higher healthcare spending per capita have higher rates of health insurance coverage?
+This scatter plot shows the correlation between healthcare spending vs health insurance coverage.
+Different types of health coverage is identified across all the states in the US during 2019.
+The types of health coverage includes employer, non-group, Medicaid, Medicare, and Military.
+States with higher healthcare spending tend to have a greater percentage of insured coverage.

+The r-value 0.52 identifies moderate correlation.
+The r-squared value is fairly low and does no explain the variation in the data much.
+The low p-value is statistically significant and most likely the null hypothesis is rejected.
+The low standard deviation indicates that the data is close to the mean.

 ### Is there a relationship between a state’s location and its heart disease mortality rate?